Orange-OpenSource/bagpipe-bgp/README.md

 BGP and Route Reflection
 ------------------------

-If you only want to test how to interconnect one server runing bagpipe-bgp and an IP/MPLS router, you don't need to setup a BGP Route Reflector.
+If you only want to test how to interconnect one server running bagpipe-bgp and an IP/MPLS router, you don't need to setup a BGP Route Reflector.
 But to use BaGPipe BGP on more than one server, the current code currently requires setting up a BGP Route Reflector (see [Caveats](#caveats)).